SilMon/NucDetect/README.md

 # *NucDetect* - A python package for Detection and Quantification of DNA Doublestrand Breaks (v0.5)

-NucDetect is a Python package to detect and quantify intranuclear DNA repair protein foci.
+NucDetect is a Python package for the detection and quantification of γH2AX and 53BP1 foci inside nuclei.
+Its written in pure Python 3.7, obeys the PEP 8 style guidelines and includes PEP 484 type hints as well as Epytext docstrings.

 ### Note
 The current release is a very early alpha version.
 Please report report any detected bugs and/or improvement suggestions.